hristog/hristog.github.io/about.gen.md

 beginners.
-For the life of me, I can't remember it's title, but it was one of those typical BASIC books, where you're presented with a bunch of programs, spread over several pages, and if you'd want to interact in a bit more engaging way with them, you'd had to laboriously type up the code, character by character (and, yes - in the case of BASIC - line number by line number).
+For the life of me, I can't remember it's title, but it was one of those typical BASIC books, where you're presented with a bunch of programs, spread over several pages, and if you'd want to interact in a bit more engaging way with them, you'd had to laboriously type up the code, character by character (and, yes - in the case of BASIC - along with line number, too).

 A peculiar characteristic of that book was the it was greatly illustrated, and the bugs in the programs were represented as cartoons of computerised bugs.
 I couldn't stop devouring the pages, one